• St. John's 200th anniversary May 23, 2020

 Basic staples -- canned vegetables, instant potatoes, soups, stews, pasta and sauce, cereal and peanut butter -- are always welcome to help fill our shelves.
 Financial support will be used to purchase necessary and perishable goods.

-Note: Next distribution is Tuesday, January 28th and will include home made "Soup to Go"!
+Note: Next distribution is Tuesday, February 25th and will include home made "Soup to Go"!

 To visit the food pantry come to the parking lot off Franklin Street and enter the Parish Hall via the deck.
 Please bring identification.